k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 [Click for more information about Creating a New Project.](/articles/04_fabric_studio/05_creating_a_new_project.md)

-Click the K2View icon on the top left corner of the Studio in order to restore, move, change size, minimize, maximize or close the Fabric Studio.
+Click the K2view icon in the upper-left corner of the Studio in order to restore, move, change size, minimize, maximize or close the Fabric Studio.

-The Start Page can be reopened, even after it is closed, by using the *Tools* actions.
+The Start Page can be reopened, even after it was closed, by using the *Tools* actions.